jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 DC topologies should provide high scalability and low latency.
-Latency is a critical requirement for several applications (e.g., financial, [Apache Spark](https://spark.apache.org/), [Redis cluster](https://redis.io/topics/cluster-tutorial)).
+Latency is a critical requirement for several applications (e.g., [Apache Spark](https://spark.apache.org/), [Redis cluster](https://redis.io/topics/cluster-tutorial)).
 Also, bandwidth plays an important role since pods can be allocated in the same zone when there is not enough bandwidth for the proper operation of all pods.

 ![datacenter](figs/data_center.png)

 ### 3 - Multi-Region

 Multi-region or Geo-distributed scenarios benefit the most from our plugins.
 High latency is a big concern in these topologies, especially for IoT applications (e.g., [Eclipse Hono](https://github.com/eclipse/hono), [Eclipse Cloud2Edge](https://www.eclipse.org/packages/packages/cloud2edge/)).

 ![multiregion](figs/multi_region.png)